Updated on May 5, 2022

 Schorr Law’s real estate practice constantly involves issues affecting title.
 Many of our clients come to us with CLTA and ALTA policies.
 From the chart attached you can see that the scope of coverage is quite different.
 Often times, our clients come to us because the title company has already denied coverage under their title policy but the client still needs their underlying issue resolved.
 We can offer help to those clients with uncovered claims.
 Moreover, sometimes there is room to push back on coverage depending on the terms of the title policy.

 For help with your title issue, please do not hesitate to contact the experienced professional real estate attorney california at Schorr Law.
-We offer a free consultation on title issues and have a tremendous amount of experience litigating issues affecting title.
+We offer a free consultation with attorney on title insurance issues and have a tremendous amount of experience litigating issues affecting title.